 In an effort to reduce the spread of influenza and to protect the health of both patients and health care providers, the Kansas Healthcare Collaborative recommends that all health care providers receive the seasonal influenza immunization.

-This fall, KHC will release the results of its ninth annual statewide survey of hospital health care workers.
+In December, KHC will release the results of its ninth annual statewide survey of hospital health care workers.
 KHC's 2015-16 statewide influenza immunization survey found that influenza immunization among this group continued to rise in Kansas.
-Read the news release here.

 KHC works in collaboration with a number of partners throughout the state, the region, and the nation to promote quality, safety and value in health care.